-Area Surface Class Comments From Building 6, support column 57 Surfaces above N/A A classification of contamination potential is extending 50 ft into Building 4 25 ft not applicable for the characterization survey Building 6, between support column 45 Surfaces below 2 Includes floors, equipment, and walls below 25 ft and 54 25 ft Remaining areas of Buildings 6 and 4 All surfaces 3 None
+Area Surface Class Comments From Building 6, support column 57 extending 50 ft into Building 4 Surfaces above 25 ft N/A A classification of contamination potential is not applicable for the characterization survey Building 6, between support column 45 and 54 Surfaces below 25 ft 2 Includes floors, equipment, and walls below 25 ft Remaining areas of Buildings 6 and 4 All surfaces 3 None

 The Class 2 area was divided into 3 survey units, ranging from 22.9 m (75 ft) to 30.5 m (100 ft) wide and extending from column 45 to column 54 (see Figure 2).
-These survey units, identified as Unit 1, Unit 2, and Unit 3, included floor surface areas of 2,090 m2 (22,500 ft2), 1,568 m2 (16,875 ft2), and 2,264 m2 (24,375 ft2), respectively.
+These survey units, identified as Unit 1, Unit 2, and Unit 3 had floor surface areas of 2,090 m (22,500 ft), 1,568 m

+(16,875 ft2), and 2,264 m2 (24,375 ft2), respectively.
 Although the total area of each of these units is greater than the MARSSIM-recommended limit for Class 2 areas of 1,000 m2 (10,760 ft2), the presence of equipment reduces the actual floor area to approximately the area recommended by MARSSIM.
-In addition, the floor and equipment in these areas were each treated as a survey unit (10 samples were collected for each).
+In addition, the floor and equipment in these areas were each treated as a survey unit (10 samples were taken for each).
 If any locations of contamination in excess of the guidelines were identified in that area, the survey of that area would be considered a characterization for the affected survey unit.
 Floor, wall, and equipment surfaces in the remainder of the facility were considered Class 3 and surveyed as a single survey unit.
 Grid blocks were referenced with the north east coordinate.